cyruscyliu/cyruscyliu.github.io/content/index.md

 ## Project: Android Authentication (Archived)

-This project evaluates existing and proposes new implicit continuous authentication approaches to serve as a second authentication factor longside fingerprint and facial identification.
-I joined this project as an intern and then proposed this project to be my final project for my Bachelor's degree.
+This project evaluates existing and proposes new implicit continuous authentication approaches to serve as a second authentication factor alongside fingerprint and facial identification.
+I joined this project as an intern and then proposed this project as my final project for my bachelor's degree.
 Relative research papers are [RiskCog (TMC'20)](./papers/riskcog-tmc20.pdf), [ESPIALCOG (TMC'20)](./papers/espialcog-tmc20.pdf), [One Cycle Attack (TIFS'20)](./papers/one-cycle-attack-tifs20.pdf), and [TRAPCOG